 Limitations of NPV

-While NPV is a powerful tool for evaluating investments, it is not without its limitations.
+While NPV is a powerful tool for evaluating investments, it's not without its limitations.
 One significant drawback is the reliance on estimates and assumptions regarding future cash flows and the discount rate.
 Inaccurate projections can lead to misleading NPV results, potentially resulting in poor investment decisions.

-Additionally, NPV does not account for the qualitative aspects of an investment, such as strategic alignment, market positioning, or potential synergies with existing operations.
+Additionally, NPV doesn't account for the qualitative aspects of an investment, such as strategic alignment, market positioning, or potential synergies with existing operations.
 These factors can be critical in determining the overall value of an investment but are often overlooked in a purely quantitative analysis.

 Furthermore, NPV assumes that cash flows are reinvested at the same discount rate, which may not always be realistic.
 In practice, reinvestment rates can vary, impacting the overall returns on an investment.
 As such, decision-makers should consider using complementary metrics, such as Internal Rate of Return (IRR) or Payback Period, to gain a more comprehensive view of an investment’s potential.